 Head south from one of Tuscany’s most popular cities to the country's capital of Rome.
 Learn about taking the train from Siena to Rome.

-When traveling through Italy, many visitors like to get a feel for the more intimate, walled-in city of Siena before heading on to the bustling metropolis of Rome.
+When traveling through Italy, many visitors like to get a feel for the more intimate, walled-in city of Siena before heading off to the bustling metropolis of Rome.
 And if you're based in Siena for your vacation, a side trip to Rome is a must!
-Going by train is your best bet, as restricted parking outside Siena's walls and hectic driving conditions in Rome can make for more hassle than it's worth.
+Going by train is your best bet, considering Siena’s restricted parking, and Rome’s hectic driving conditions.

 Trenitalia makes it easy to cover the 145 miles (233 km) by train, though it’s not a direct route.
-It may seem counter-intuitive, but this is a case where the slower trains actually make the trip more quickly than the high-speed trains.
-It doesn’t make sense until you look at a map.
+It may seem, but this is a case where the slower trains actually make the trip more quickly than the high-speed trains.

 Frequent Trains from Siena to Roma Termini

 There are 36 Trenitalia trains departing Siena each day that will get you to Roma Termini train station, some of which are the high-speed Alta Velocità (AV) trains.
 The rest are Regionale or InterCity trains, which aren't quite as fast and make more stops along the way.
-Note also that your Siena-to-Rome trip can also take you to Rome's Tiburtina station as well, so check your itinerary closely.
+Also note that your Siena-Rome trip can also take you to Rome's Tiburtina station as well, so check your itinerary closely.

-There are no direct trains from Siena to Rome, so you’ll need to change at some point along the way, usually in Florence.
-So you'll be on a Regionale train from Siena to Florence, and then an AV train from Florence to Rome.
+There are no direct trains from Siena to Rome, so you’ll need to change trains at some point along the way, usually in Florence.
+You will take a Regionale a Regionale train from Siena to Florence, and then an AV train from Florence to Rome.
 Your other option is to take a Regionale train from Siena to Chiusi-Chianciano Terme, and then another Regionale train from Chiusi to Rome.
 Ticket prices range from $22-46.

-If you want, once you get to Firenze Santa Maria Novella you can take an Italo train to Roma Termini or Roma Tiburtina.
-The Trenitalia Regionale train from Siena to Florence takes about 1.5 hours, and then Italo train from Florence to Rome takes about another 1.5 hours.
+Once you get to Firenze Santa Maria Novella, you can also take an Italo train to Roma Termini or Roma Tiburtina.
+The Trenitalia Regionale train from Siena to Florence takes about 1.5 hours, and then the Italo train from Florence to Rome takes about another 1.5 hours.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.